Privacy Practices Notice

 II.
 Uses and Disclosures Requiring Authorization

 I may use or disclose PHI for purposes outside of treatment, payment, and health care operations when your appropriate authorization is obtained.
 An “authorization” is written permission above and beyond the general consent that permits only specific disclosures.
 In those instances when I am asked for information for purposes outside of treatment, payment and health care operations, I will obtain an authorization from you before releasing this information.
+I will also need to obtain an authorization before releasing your psychotherapy notes.
+“Psychotherapy notes” are notes I have made about our conversation during a private, group, joint, or family counseling session, which I have kept separate from the rest of your medical record.
+These notes are given a greater degree of protection than PHI.

 You may revoke all such authorizations (of PHI or psychotherapy notes) at any time, provided each revocation is in writing.
 You may not revoke an authorization to the extent that (1) I have relied on that authorization; or (2) if the authorization was obtained as a condition of obtaining insurance coverage, and the law provides the insurer the right to contest the claim under the policy.